preese/perfSONAR-Sampler/README.md

 The Wiki page for the project details how setup the base environment using a single NUC computer.
 Once that environment is setup, return here for the next steps.

 ## Building the VMs
 The first step is to bring up all the needed VMs.
-This is composed for 3 mech network perfSONAR nodes, a fourth node for the Central Managment and MaDDash servers.
+This is composed for 3 mesh network perfSONAR nodes, a fourth node for the Central Managment and MaDDash servers.
 To minimize steps, we'll just bring up 3 nodes used for the disjoint grid.
 ```
 git clone https://github.com/preese/perfSONAR-Sampler.git
 cd perfSONAR-Sampler